hepcat72/CFF/README.md

 Harvard University<BR>
 Boston, MA

 ## TROUBLESHOOTING

 Using --verbose can sometimes help identify a problem.
 Each script also comes with a --debug mode that can help to figure out issues.
 Debug flags can be submitted multiple times, or with an integer parameter to increase the amount of debug output.
 This will add line numbers to errors and warnings as well as print ongoing status messages and in some cases, calculation formulas.

 Questions relating to specific options or general questions can frequently be addressed by running the individual perl scripts without options or with the --help flag.

+Users are encouraged to submit bug reports at [https://github.com/hepcat72/CFF/issues](https://github.com/hepcat72/CFF/issues).
+Please include copied & pasted errors, a description of the expected behavior, a description of how to reproduce the error, and the output of these commands:

+    uname -a
+    echo $SHELL
+    muscle --version
+    usearch --version

+For errors from specific scripts (e.g. getReals.pl), please also include the output of the specific script's --version flag, e.g.:

+    getReals.pl --version

 ###### Missing sequence warnings
 Generally, warnings will not interrupt execution, but may indicate unintended behavior, such as if you run the wrong files together or in the wrong respective order (which is most likely to cause a problem in the getReals.pl script where the files supplied with the -i flag and the -n flag are expected to be in the same respective order, e.g. this improper file ordering will cause errors about missing sequence IDs: `-i "1.lib.n0s.cands 2.lib.n0s.cands ...
 10.lib.n0s.cands" -n "10.lib.n0s 1.lib.n0s 2.lib.n0s ..."`).